 Using Number Talks and Number Sense Routines across K–6

-Do you want to deepen your knowledge about number talks?
-Are you curious about the difference between a number talk, a dot card talk and a routine like ‘Which one doesn’t belong’?
-Do you want to learn more about what makes teaching routines effective so you can refine your practice?
-Well, there is a Becoming Mathematicians short course designed just for you!
+Deepen your knowledge about number talks.
+Discover the difference between a number talk, a dot card talk and a routine like ‘Which one doesn’t belong’?
+Learn more about what makes teaching routines effective so you can refine your practice.

 Research evidence indicates that providing opportunities for students to share and justify their mathematical ideas and respond productively to the ideas of others, helps them to see themselves as, and to become, competent mathematicians (Kazemi & Hintz, 2014; Smith & Stein, 2011).

-Using Number Talks and Number Sense Routines across K-6 delves into how different teaching routines in mathematics can be used well to support student learning.
+Using Number Talks and Number Sense Routines across K-6 is a NESA-accredited opportunity that delves into how different teaching routines in mathematics can be used well to support student learning.
 This course is designed to build upon and enrich existing teacher knowledge of various teaching routines of mathematics.